Learn about free on-demand learning

 Private insurers communicate many of their medical policy changes via newsletter so it is imperative that your practice keeps current on this literature.
 They will also refer you to a certain newsletter if you call to ask about a policy so it is also important to keep these in order and accessible.

 The doctor's office must file the claim with the eligible insurance carrier at the time of the visit.
 The relevant information is the patient's eligibility on the date services are rendered.
 If the doctor's office does not file a claim within the filing timeframe, the patient is not responsible, hence, the claim will need to be written off.
-However, once the claim is processed and payment release to provider the patient is responsible for any patient responsibility (e.g., deductible, copay, out of pocket expenses).
+However, once the claim is processed and payment is released to provider, the patient is responsible for any patient responsibility (e.g., deductible, copay, out of pocket expenses).
 The practice should require all patients to complete a financial responsibility form.

 The insurance company has 45 days to either pay or deny a claim once proof of loss has been received, unless additional information is requested.